mnzeric/criticker-to-letterboxd/README.md

-Simple script to convert csv from criticker format to letterboxd
+Simple Python 3.8 script to convert csv from criticker format to letterboxd